 Plant genera in the Protea family (“Proteaceae”) include Banksia (Australia), Grevillea (Australia), Hakea (Australia), Isopogon (Australia), Leucadendron (South Africa), Leucospermum (South Africa), Protea (South Africa)

-Plants in the Proteaceae share several requirements and characteristics in common:
+These plants in the Proteaceae share several requirements and characteristics in common:

 1) Either need or prefer good drainage.